AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 This configuration allows the action to accept requests from clients with the IP addresses "192.150.10.210" or "192.168.0.1", and block requests from "192.150.10.10".

-Requests that do not have the requests originating from the IP addresses in the whitelist will be rejected with the following error message:
+Requests that do not originate from the IP addresses on the whitelist will be rejected with this error message:

 ```json
 {